 Direct access to your PLC or HMI to solve machine issues

-Once the alarm is fired, you (or your customer) can access your machine using remote VPN access or control your HMI screen through the mobile app using Cloud Access.
+Once the alarm is fired, you (or your customer) can access your machine using industrial remote access (VPN) or control your HMI screen through the mobile app using Cloud Access.
 You can even check the machine’s data dashboards to get better insights into its status.
 All available on the IXON Cloud platform and smartphone apps to help you reduce unplanned downtime.